 This Action Plan encompasses the approximately \$10 billion allocated through Federal Registers to Puerto Rico to date, as outlined above.
-The remainder of the funds will be outlined by HUD in future Federal Register Notices.
+The remaining funds for mitigation activities and the enhancement of the electrical power system were outlined by HUD in separate Federal Register Notices.

-The initial June 14, 2018 Action Plan for the \$1.5 billion centered on addressing urgent housing and socioeconomic needs and laying the foundation for the next phase of the long-term recovery.
+The initial June 14, 2018, Action Plan for the \$1.5 billion centered on addressing urgent housing and socioeconomic needs and laying the foundation for the next phase of the long-term recovery.
 These foundational approaches included:

 - 1. Planning: Develop a roadmap of success for communities, government agencies, residents, and the private sector. - 2.
 Housing: Structure programs to meet the immediate needs of the most vulnerable individuals. - 3.
-Economy: Transform the current economic status by focusing efforts around recovery economic activities. - 4.
+Economy: Transform the current economic status by focusing efforts around on recovery economic activities. - 4.
 Infrastructure: Allocate a matching fund for approved FEMA and HMGP projects to meet infrastructure needs.

 The Substantial Amendment for an additional \$8.2 billion allocated additional funding to the above-mentioned initiatives and expanded the scope to further benefit the development and implementation of these programs.
-Several of the initial programs have been were adjusted by redefining, expanding, and clarifying some of the program activities.
-Moreover, the remaining funding available has been was used to create new programs that correspond to the details of 83 FR 40314 such as "address long-term recovery and restoration of infrastructure and housing, and economic revitalization in the most impacted and distressed areas... additionally, [PRDOH] may include disaster related preparedness and mitigation measures...".
+Several of the initial programs were adjusted by redefining, expanding, and clarifying some of the program activities.
+Moreover, the remaining funding available was used to create new programs that correspond to the details of 83 FR 40314 such as "address long-term recovery and restoration of infrastructure and housing, and economic revitalization in the most impacted and distressed areas... additionally, [PRDOH] may include disaster related preparedness and mitigation measures...".

 Each program outlined in the amended plan included cross-references to the Course of Action (COA) from the Puerto Rico Recovery Plan with which the activity corresponds.
-Programs have also been were reviewed for consistency with the Fiscal Plan.
+Programs were reviewed for consistency with the Fiscal Plan.

-Action Plan Amendment 1 (Substantial Amendment) augmented the budget in the following manner: 14
+Action Plan Amendment 1 (Substantial Amendment) augmented the budget in the following manner: 13